 More people than ever are looking for the best camera for product photography.
-As well as professional photographers looking to capture pixel-perfect images in the studio, there are also loads of people selling from home who want to photograph products.
-Perhaps you’ve got some old things to sell on eBay, or have made some crafts to put on Etsy, or maybe have a lot of clothes to shift on Depop.
+It is no longer just professional photographers looking to capture pixel-perfect images in the studio, there are also loads of people selling from home who want to photograph products.
+Perhaps you’ve got some old things to sell on eBay, or have made some crafts to put on Etsy, or maybe have a lot of clothes to shift on Vinted.
 In all cases, a great product photography camera will be hugely helpful.

 We’ve picked out a selection of cameras of different types, and at different price points.
 If you would like an all-in-one package then we’ve included some compact cameras (opens in new tab) with fixed lenses.
 We’ve also selected some mirrorless cameras (opens in new tab) and DSLRs (opens in new tab) where you can pick the lenses you use, giving you greater flexibility in the kinds of shots you take.

 As product photography is effectively still life, there are quite a few camera comparison features you don’t really have to worry about – autofocus speed, for instance, isn’t much of a concern when your subjects don’t move.
 One thing that is key is resolution and sharpness, however, as you may well need your images to be printed or blown up very large.
 That’s why we’ve included some high-resolution, professional cameras (opens in new tab), as well as more affordable models that will get the job done for a simple online store.